 Linked Account

-I looked for ways to pull the bonds from the new linked account into my regular account but I couldn’t find how.
-I decided to just live with it.
+I could transfer the bonds from the new linked account into my regular account.
+I decided to just leave them there for now and deal with it later.

 Other than the heads-up about the “conversion opportunity” we received no other notification about our case having been resolved or where to look for the replacement bonds.
 The government doesn’t have much incentive to create a great user experience.